Dogs Trust Logo Worldwide Logo

 Removing the fear of rabies, by eliminating human deaths due to the disease, will also lead to improved attitudes towards all dogs, including roaming dogs.

 Rabies is 100% preventable, good vaccines have been around for many years.
-Focusing on the mass vaccination of dogs can save the lives of thousands of dogs and people.
+Focusing on the mass vaccination of dogs can

 What we’ll do